FIX94/triforce-header-patcher/README.md

 Grab the [TriHdrPatcher.exe](bin/TriHdrPatcher.exe?raw=true).
 Drag and drop whatever file you might have into the executable.
 The tool will inform you if the file has a known SHA1, will fix some known dump errors and of course set a nice header for your loader.
-As of right now the folling games will get these IDs and game titles:
+As of right now the following games will get these IDs and game titles:
 GFZJ8P - F-Zero AX
 GGPE01 - Mario Kart Arcade GP
 GGPE02 - Mario Kart Arcade GP 2